zk1tty/rebrowse-app/README.md

 [![Airbnb Booking Demo](https://img.youtube.com/vi/1kQu8oYG-2g/0.jpg)](https://youtu.be/1kQu8oYG-2g)

-*Click the thumbnail to watch the demo video*
+*Click the thumbnail to watch [on Youtube](https://youtu.be/1kQu8oYG-2g)!*

 Follow [me on twitter](https://x.com/n0rizkitty) to see the update!

+## Project roadmap

+I wrote the project motivation and roadmap of Rebrowse [here](./roadmap.md).
+Simply say, browser-use is amazing, but it's far away from the real world use cases.
+We're filling in the gap of users and library.

 ---
 ## How to connect Browser Agent to your personal Chrome